 – Satyakam Ray

 All over the world, people are aware of the horror faced by the Odias in the super cyclone of 1999.
-Odisha, India’s best-kept secret in terms of tourism, is infamous for its tropical cyclone and floods.
+Odisha, India’s best-kept secret in terms of tourism, is infamous for its tropical cyclones and floods.
 New storms turned up in Odisha to claim their fair share of havoc yearly to add salt to the wound.
 Cyclone Fani, Amphan, Titli, Phailin, and Hudhud have caused enormous devastation in people’s lives and property.

 But, very few people know that Odisha faced a rare tornado in 1978.
 The new generations, of course, have no clues of any such incident.
 But odia People in their early 60s can recollect the incident as yesterday.
-However, they have heard or read about the news in newspapers during college or early youth.
+However, they have heard or read about the news in newspapers during College or early youth.